 A Cyber Security Analyst (CSA) or Incident Response Analyst is a professional that is trained to detect and prevent attacks to their organization or network.
 Protecting the security and integrity of data is vital for all businesses and organizations, and with cybercrime at an all-time high, it is no wonder why the demand for qualified Cyber Security Analysts (CSA) is surging.
 According to the U.S. Bureau of Labor Statistics (BLS), jobs in this field are projected to increase by nearly 30% between 2016 and 2026, which makes it one of the fastest-growing and in-demand occupations in the last decade.

-Against that backdrop, an average annual wage as a Cyber Security Analyst sits at a competitive $99,690 as of May 2017, the BLS reports.
+Against that backdrop, an average annual wage as a Cyber Security Analyst sits at a competitive $99,815 as of October 2020.
 So, if you’re looking for a future-proof career, this may be the one for you.
 However, being a CSA is not for the faint of heart.
 In this article, Cybint covers what a day in the life of a CSA looks like – and it’s not what you expect!

 Not Your Typical 9 to 5

 Regardless of the specific title of a cybersecurity professional, the day that lies ahead of them is unlikely to follow a generic 9 to 5 pattern.
 The unpredictable nature of information security means that though certain tasks will always need to be completed, such as checking in with the latest security news reports, the days’ events will likely differ from its predecessors.
 The likelihood is that Cyber Security Analyst face many exciting security challenges that ultimately require a lot of investigation, much like a police detective.

 Know Your Vulnerabilities